smatting/pointer-cc/README.md

 The `[midi]` section updates automatically based on your MIDI settings within the application.

-The instrument file that is generated in the "Add Instrument" window is meant to be edit manually after creating it.
+The instrument file that is generated in the "Add Instrument" window is meant to be edited manually after creating it.
 A typical **instrument configuration** file, e.g. `inst-jupiter8.txt` looks like this

 ```toml
 [window]